StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-Using-The-Gdb-Python-API-For-Tui-Windows-Part-1.md

 Will restore it back to normal.
 Little things you might experience while developing your Tui window.

 Part 2 will do something more interesting like allow us to add some text to the window using a custom gdb command.
 Even that might not be so exciting but it is all building blocks for greater things in future blogs.
+To be honest I am really excited about this feature and even feel inspired enough to write some blogs!